FAULT INFO - DSX CableAnalyzer

 - NEXT failure caused by a poor termination or non-compliant connector

 - NEXT failure caused by too many connections for the test limit selected

 The idea being that replacing a damaged cable is more serious than re-terminating a connector.
-In this current version, Return Loss failures caused by water in the cable and Insertion Loss failures caused by the use of pulling lubricant are now part of the FAULT INFO diagnostics in Version 4.6 Build 2 - a good reason to keep your unit current.
+If you are running the current sofftware version, Return Loss failures caused by water in the cable and Insertion Loss failures caused by the use of pulling lubricant are now part of the FAULT INFO diagnostics.
+Which is a good reason to keep your unit current.
+The current software can be found here https://www.flukenetworks.com/support/downloads.
 You can of course continue to diagnose those using established DSX CableAnalyzer techniques.

 Another unique feature of FAULT INFO in the DSX CableAnalyzer is the ability to tell you specifically which connector to fix that will result in the largest improvement in NEXT.
 In the example below, FAULT INFO has marked the far end connection in RED, indicating this is the largest source source of NEXT: